T5 — Informational attractor μ* = 15

 The sieve self-consistency equation

-admits a unique stable solution, namely:
+admits a unique stable solution in the reduced information sector, namely:

 Why it matters